SeanOMik/eBookReaderSwitch/README.md

 ### TODO:
 * Fix some PDF crashes and all the other file extentions.
-* 2 pages side by side in landscape
+* 2 pages side by side in landscape.
+* Touch screen for going to next page.
-* Hardware lock to prevent accidental touches (maybe Vol- ?) (?)
+* Hardware lock to prevent accidental touches (maybe Vol- ?) (?).

 ### Screen Shots: